+ACADEMIC PROGRESS AND FINANCIAL AID

-FINANCIAL AID SATISFACTORY ACADEMIC PROGRESS POLICY Master's Degrees
+SATISFACTORY ACADEMIC PROGRESS POLICY FOR MASTER'S DEGREES

 Financial Aid recipients must demonstrate through their scholastic records that they are making satisfactory academic progress toward completion of their program(s) of study in order to maintain eligibility for any form of Federal or Seminary financial assistance.
 Academic progress for financial aid is measured at the end of the Fall, Spring and Summer terms utilizing the following qualitative and quantitative standards.